-Naomi has a diverse practice, representing clients in criminal and regulatory trials and appeals, with a particular focus on corporate crime, asset forfeiture, sexual assault, and appellate advocacy.
+Naomi has a diverse practice, representing clients in criminal and regulatory trials and appeals, with a particular focus on corporate crime, complex criminal litigation, and appellate advocacy.
 She has appeared before all levels of court in Ontario as well as the Nova Scotia Court of Appeal and the Supreme Court of Canada.

 In addition to her criminal law practice, Naomi regularly appears at the Law Society Tribunal, representing lawyers in disciplinary proceedings, as well as before other administrative and disciplinary tribunals.

 Naomi is a member of the Criminal Lawyers’ Association, the Advocates’ Society, the Ontario Bar Association, and the Toronto Lawyers Association.
 She acts as duty counsel with the Court of Appeal’s Pro Bono Inmate Appeal Program and has co-chaired the OsgoodePD National Symposium on Money Laundering and Financial Crimes since 2017.

 Along with colleagues Brian Greenspan and Seth Weinstein, she is the co-author of “Corporate Criminal Liability: Principals and Principles” in The Controlling Mind – Exercising Legal Control: Its Obligations and Liabilities, ed.
 Barry Lipson, Carswell, 2012.
 She is also the author of “The Role of Defence Counsel at Sentencing” in Sentencing in Canada: Essays in Law, Policy and Practice, Irwin Law, 2020.
 Naomi was recognized in 2023 as a Lexpert Rising Star: Leading Lawyer Under 40.